BrandonAugustino/deterministic_microgrid_formation/README.md

 https://www.gurobi.com/documentation/8.1/quickstart_mac/the_gurobi_python_interfac.html

 2) "ieee30_s5_python.dat" A data file corresponding to the IEEE 30-Bus sytem.
-This system has a radial topology and to solve this instance, one should ensure that the data is loaded (around line 8) as follows:
+This system has a mesh topology and to solve this instance, one should ensure that the data is loaded (around line 8) as follows:

 file = open("../resil/ieee30_s5_python.dat","r")